Scranton bluesman Clarence Spady signs with Nola Blue Records, plans new single and album

 “Clarence has the kind of soulful intensity that can’t be taught, but only acquired through a combination of his God-given talents and life experiences.
 Nurturing and inspiring that creative force is already yielding exciting results, and we have only begun to scratch the surface.
 I’m eager to reintroduce this incredible talent to the worldwide blues community in the months ahead.”

-Scott Goldman, who has managed Spady’s career since 1991, says, “From fourth grade when I first heard Clarence perform to today as we embark on an exciting new partnership with Nola Blue Records, I’m proud of Clarence for his resilience in the face of many obstacles.
+Scott Goldman, who has managed Spady’s career since 1991, said, “From fourth grade when I first heard Clarence perform to today as we embark on an exciting new partnership with Nola Blue Records, I’m proud of Clarence for his resilience in the face of many obstacles.
 We are both so excited for this opportunity to share his transcendent musical ability with the world.”

 A forthcoming single will be released and promoted worldwide beginning in October, followed by plans for a full album release in 2021.